nttlevine/nttlevine.github.io/cv/index.md

 Student Leadership Award from Green River Community College, 2013

+### Past
+Scientific Research Manager with LASER PULSE at PARI-GDI with Dr. Ginger Bolen in West Lafayette, IN (Remote Work); August 2023-May 2024

+Research Reviewer with LASER PULSE at Purdue Univeristy with Dr. Yuehwern Yih & Pallavi Gupta in West Lafayette, IN; October 2022-August 2023

+Data Analyst with ["A systems, networks, and human-centered design approach to assessing the resilience of Ethiopian communities experiencing recurring violent conflict shocks"](https://laserpulse.org/portfolio/resilience-of-ethiopian-communities/) via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; November 2021- Current

+Researcher with ["Evaluation of Community-Based Disaster Risk Management (CBDRM) Programs for BHA/East Asia and the Pacific (EAP) Region"](https://www.adpc.net/igo/contents/Media/media-news.asp?pid=1853&Topic=) via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; July 2022- Current

+Focus Group Co-moderator with "Experiences with sexual content in online dating" at Purdue University with Amanda E. Lilly in West Lafayette, IN; August 2022-November 2022

+Data Analyst with "Tracking the Process of Treatment Seeking in Breast Cancer Patients" at Purdue University with Yuehwern Yih and Min Lee in West Lafayette, IN; June 2022- October 2022

+Book Indexer for Conflict and Peace: Transforming Conflict and Building Peace under Dr. Stacey Connaughton in West Lafayette, IN; November 2020- July 2020

+Feminist Consultant & Co-author with “Nice” to “ewww”: An inductive thematic analysis of responses to initiation messages containing sexual content on online dating tools at Purdue University with Amanda Lilly in West Lafayette, IN; October 2020- March 2021

+Second Coder and Co-author with ‘who wants a dick pic? 👉🏽👈🏽’ at Purdue University with Amanda Lilly in West Lafayette, IN; October 2020- March 2021

+Oral Historian & Researcher with Central State Hospital Oral History Project at Indiana University-Purdue University Indianapolis under Dr. Emily Beckman in Indianapolis, IN; September 2018- August 2019

+Storytelling Educator & Researcher with [Grassroots Maternal and Child Health Leadership Project](https://medicine.iu.edu/pediatrics/specialties/health-services/grassroots-maternal-child-health) at Indiana University-Purdue University Indianapolis under Dr. Jack Turman in Indianapolis, IN; September 2018-May 2019

+Graduate Researcher with Division of Mental Health and Addiction Alcohol and Other Drug Prevention Grant at Indiana University-Purdue University Indianapolis under Eric Teske in Indianapolis, IN; October 2017-December 2018

+Program Specialist II with Tacoma Community College Workforce Education under Kelli Johnston and Pwint Koko in Tacoma, WA; January 2017-July 2017

+Project Assistant with [Making Mathematical Reasoning Explicit](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1050397) (a grant funded by NSF) at Washington State University under Libby Knott and Anne Adams in Pullman, WA; June 2015-July 2016

+Peer Advocate with Green River Peer Mentoring and Service Learning Program (formerly Connect 2 Complete C2C) under Dyane Haynes in Auburn, WA; April 2013- June 2014

+International Friend with International Cup of Tea under Steven (Monk) Wells in Boise, ID; Spring Semester 2012 (service-learning volunteer)

 ### Teaching
 Instructor for "Principles of Interviewing" (COM325) at Purdue University under Traci Latoz in West Lafayette, IN; June 2022-August 2022